Start with the source, not the export

 - Keep it concise: aim for one or two sentences.

-- For charts and complex graphics, provide a short alt text and a longer text description nearby.
+- For charts and complex graphics, provide a short alt text and a longer text description nearby (or link to an HTML data table).

-- Don't start with "Image of…" — screen readers already announce that it's an image.
+- Do not start with "Image of..."; screen readers already announce that it is an image.

 6. Accessible tables